 Spy on your Competitors

 Break out that spy-glass, because it is time to do some digging!
-Understanding how your competitors price similar products is a critical aspect of navigating the rental market and ensuring your own pricing strategy remains competitive.
+Understanding how your competitors price similar products is a critical aspect to ensure that your prices stay competitice.

 Whether you choose to match the competition’s prices or highlight the added value you provide, researching how your competitors price similar inventory to yours will inform your pricing decisions and steer you towards a favorable position in the market.